readelev/TLChackathon/README.md

 #Findings

 The most interesting -- and potentially compromising -- findings will be when the data show repeated trips to and from a medical facility.
-Perhaps someone has kidney failure or cancer and goes to the hospital every Wednesday at 3pm for dialysis or chemo.
+Perhaps someone has kidney failure or cancer, for example, and goes to the hospital every Wednesday at 3pm for dialysis or chemo.
+Maybe they don't want their family to know.
+Maybe their job security depends on their boss not knowing.

 There are numerous reasons why someone might elect to keep medical information secret:
 - [Why we don't talk about our illnesses](https://www.psychologytoday.com/blog/contemporary-psychoanalysis-in-action/201211/secrets-and-health-keeping-illness-hidden), by Ruth Livingston